-Candidates from diverse backgrounds, including science and humanities, enrol in online MBA courses.
+Candidates from diverse backgrounds, including science and humanities, enrol in online MBA programmes.
 UGC-approved universities in India offering online MBA have had more than 5 lakh intake capacity, with around 49,000 enrolments, in the last three years.
 The number has been continuously rising since then.
-Online MBA provides the same high-quality management education as traditional MBA degree.
+An online MBA degree provides the same management education as traditional MBA.

 Top online MBA colleges in India utilise learning management system (LMS) through which students can attend live lectures and gain access to course resources.
 As enrolments continue to grow, online MBA courses are changing the stereotypical notion of online education in India.